 The following list of auto insurance companies demonstrates how the top 10 providers write about 73% of the nation’s auto insurance:

 - State Farm: 16.19%

 - Progressive: 13.30%

 - Allstate: 9.11%

 - USAA: 6.32%

 - Liberty Mutual: 4.75%

 - Travelers: 1.96%

 So how do these car insurance companies compare?
-Each has its own advantages and disadvantages, and the best company for one person may not be the best for another.
+Each has its own advantages, and the best company for one person may not be the best for another.